kdricemt/kdricemt.github.io/_pages/about.md

     - [Trade-off Analysis for Lunar Augmented Navigation Service (LANS) Constellation Design](https://drive.google.com/file/d/1115FZK5ZkarUmR7QaEHQPV2KqNZDLucy/view?usp=sharing), under review at NAVIGATION
 4.	**Integrity Monitoring and Fault Detection** -
    I designed a satellite clock fault detection and exclusion algorithm that uses inter-satellite ranging.
 Using graph-rigidity theory, the algorithm identifies and isolates faults without relying on prior ephemeris information or surface monitoring.
-   - [Satellite Autonomous Clock Fault Monitoring with Inter-Satellite Ranges Using Euclidean Distance Matrices](https://drive.google.com/file/d/1H44Ak13bVx1UWSENy9ofMA3pmXABL1Zh/view), Under review at NAVIGATION  (Best Presentation of the Session at ION GNSS+ 2024)
+   - [Satellite Autonomous Clock Fault Monitoring with Inter-Satellite Ranges Using Euclidean Distance Matrices](https://navi.ion.org/content/73/1/navi.764), NAVIGATION, 2026 (Best Presentation of the Session at ION GNSS+ 2024)

 My work has fortunately received multiple awards at ION GNSS+, the world’s largest GNSS conference, and has been cited by researchers at NASA, ESA, and JAXA, contributing to the ongoing realization of LANS.